-This document describes the Transit Investment Framework developed for use by OCTA as part of the OC Transit Vision project.
+This document describes the Transit Investment Framework developed for use by OCTA as part of the 2024 OC Transit Vision.
 The primary purposes of the Transit Investment Framework are to provide guidance:

-- For OCTA to use in its decision-making processes to allocate fixed-route bus operations and bus and rail capital resources; and - For Orange County cities and other agencies to use in developing transit-supportive land use, street design, and other transportation policies (along with the Transit-Supportive Design & Policies Handbook also found in the appendices to this report).
+- For OCTA to use in its decision-making processes to allocate fixed-route bus operations and capital resources for high-capacity transit; and - For Orange County cities and other agencies to use in developing transit-supportive land use, street design, and other transportation policies (along with the Transit-Supportive Design and Policies Section in the 2024 OC Transit Vision).

-The Transit Investment Framework is based on the OC Transit Vision goals and objectives, and provided a basis for the OC Transit Vision project evaluation criteria used to identify Transit Opportunity Corridors (see the Transit Opportunity Corridors Report, also in the appendices to this report).
+The Transit Investment Framework is based on the 2024 OC Transit Vision goals and objectives and provided a basis for the 2024 OC Transit Vision project evaluation criteria used to identify Transit Opportunity Corridors.